LEMINHMAN1/presight-execise/README.md

 ### `GET /api/facets`

 Returns the top 20 nationalities and hobbies with user counts.
-Counts reflect the global dataset — all filters and search are ignored for facet computation.
+Uses **disjunctive faceting**:
+- Nationality counts apply search + hobby filters, but ignore the nationality filter (so all nationality options remain visible when one is selected)
+- Hobby counts apply search + nationality filters, but ignore the hobby filter (so all hobby options remain visible when some are selected)

-**Query parameters** — same filter params as `/api/users` (used for future filtered facet support)
+**Query parameters** — same filter params as `/api/users`

 **Response**
 ```json